Iran Short Tour in 5 Days

 Day 2: Tehran

-In the morning, you will see the National Museum of Iran, aged more than 70 years, containing 300,000 museum objects.
+In the morning, you will see the National Museum of Iran, which is over 70 years old and contains 300,000 museum objects.

 After that, you will go to see a UNESCO World Heritage: Golestan Palace, which has many places to offer: The Marble Throne, Karim Khani Nook, Pond House, Picture House/Gallery, Brilliant Hall, Museum of Gifts, Containers Hall, Ivory Hall, Mirror Hall, Salam Hall, Edifice of the Sun (Shams ol Emareh) and many other places.